Nehonix-Team/ret-compiler/docs/CONDITIONAL-VALIDATION.md

 ## Introduction

 Conditional validation allows you to create dynamic validation rules based on the values of other fields or runtime properties.
-Fortify Schema supports both V1 (legacy) and V2 (current) conditional validation syntax.
+ReliantType supports both V1 (legacy) and V2 (current) conditional validation syntax.

 ### Basic Concept